filedepot/filedepot/README.md

 - `objectName` (string): The path of the object in the bucket. e.g. `path/to/file.jpg`

 Response: The file is returned.
 The Content-Type header depends on the type of file requested.

+### Deleting an Object from a Bucket

+Method/URI: `DELETE /buckets/:bucketId/objects/:objectName`

+Headers:

+- `Authorization`: The authorized one-time Access Token must be supplied in this field.
+Once used, the access token is invalidated.
+The token must be granted with the "DELETE" method otherwise the request would be rejected.

+Parameters (URL):

+- `bucketId` (string): The ID of the bucket that the object resides in.
+Note that the access token granted must have access to the bucket.
+- `objectName` (string): The path of the object in the bucket. e.g. `path/to/file.jpg`

+Response (JSON):

+- `status`: Can be either "ok" or "error".
+- `msg`: If an error occurred, this field contains more information about the error.

 ## License